 An introduction to oil painting theory and practice with a strong emphasis on color, delineation of form and space, light and shadow, surface and texture, composition and personal expression.
 Prerequisite: ART 114 or permission of the instructor.
 Liu

 An introduction to traditional Chinese painting and art of Chinese calligraphy with emphasis on a variety of traditional and modern Chinese painting techniques through different subject matters such as bird-and-flower painting and landscape painting.
 The course will also explore the practical aspects of the art of Chinese calligraphy and seal carving and their relationship to Chinese painting.
-Prerequisite: ART 114; students will be charged a fee for materials in this course.
+Students will be charged a fee for materials in this course.
 Liu

 Emphasizes the design process and the visual idea and analyzes designs and designers.
 Students prepare models and renderings of assigned productions.
 Same as TDF 228.
 Whiting